HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 3. Extract the DXClient.zip file locally.

-4. To work with multiple versions of DXClient, update the `IMAGE_TAG` reference in the scripts file under the `/bin` folder.
-For example, `IMAGE_TAG=v95_CF200_20211201-1021`.
-By default it will be set in the executable script.
+!!! note
+    To install DXClient using any OCI-based Container Runtimes, run this command before proceeding further.
+    ```
+    export CONTAINER_RUNTIME=<YOUR_CONTAINER_RUNTIME>

+    For example: export CONTAINER_RUNTIME=podman
+    ```

-5. Run docker load < dxclient.tar.gz.
+4. Run `docker load < dxclient.tar.gz`.

-6. Optional (It is advisable to not set this incase you run multiple DXClient versions in your system).
+5. Optional (It is advisable to not set this incase you run multiple DXClient versions in your system).
 Open terminal, add the execution shell script to the bin directory to the PATH variable, to call dxclient from any directory.

     ```
     export PATH=<working-directory>/bin:$PATH